ATelichan/reserves/README.md

 In event → forms.py
 -Line 9 contains the AddEvent class
--Lines 18-20 create the form inputs, defining particular types of inputs (calling widgets) -Line 11, once the event is added, the “init” function is run, which gets passed any variable sent to the function as kwargs -Line 14 sets field user ID to ID that was passed from homeland → views.py -Line 22 contains a Meta class, which tells Django that the created form is dealing with an event, along with fields to use from the event model (defined in event —> models —> models.py)
+-Lines 18-20 create the form inputs, defining particular types of inputs (calling widgets — based on the following models: https://github.com/antihero/django-select-time-widget & https://www.djangosnippets.org/snippets/1202/)
+-Line 11, once the event is added, the “init” function is run, which gets passed any variable sent to the function as kwargs -Line 14 sets field user ID to ID that was passed from homeland → views.py -Line 22 contains a Meta class, which tells Django that the created form is dealing with an event, along with fields to use from the event model (defined in event —> models —> models.py)